-- Upgrade Cerify on the Supervisor by running the latest version of installer and choosing Supervisor as installer type. - Upgrade Cerify on all of the Media Test Units by running the latest version of installer and choosing Media Test Unit as the installer type.
+- Upgrade Cerify on the Supervisor by running the latest version of installer and choosing Supervisor as installer type.
+You can upgrade to either Supervisor for a normal Enterprise cluster or to Supervisor for an HA cluster by choosing the appropriate options. - Upgrade Cerify on the Secondary Supervisor by running the latest version of installer and choosing Secondary Supervisor as the installer type. - Upgrade Cerify on all of the Media Test Units by running the latest version of installer and choosing Media Test Unit as the installer type.
+You can upgrade to either Media Test Unit for a normal Enterprise cluster or to Media Test Unit for an HA cluster by choosing the appropriate options.

-Refer to the Software Upgrade (see page 21) section for instructions on upgrading.
+Refer to the Software Upgrade (see page 27) section for instructions on upgrading.